MetExplore/met4j/met4j-core/README.md

 network.add(r);
 ```

-##### Add a left reactant in a BioReaction
+##### Add a reactant in a BioReaction

-A reactant is a triplet BioMetabolite-stroichiometry-BioCompartment.
+A reactant is a triplet BioMetabolite-stoichiometry-BioCompartment.
 The BioCompartment and the BioMetabolite must be present in the BioNetwork and the BioMetabolite must be present in the BioCompartment.

 ```java